Webflow vs Hubspot cms: 2026 comparison

 - Custom API scripts

-- Ability to push contacts, events, form submissions into HubSpot CRM
+- Ability to push contacts, events, and form submissions into HubSpot CRM

 Power of the HubSpot ecosystem (CRM, marketing, sales, service)